 The bottom line is that elderberry has many exceptional properties and appears safe in all studied populations.
-I would recommend, personally:

 As we know, elderberries are really potent medicine, and they can have a strong effect on several conditions–flu, cold, strep throat, and other bacterial infections!
 If someone in your house comes down with one of these, shows potential symptoms, or is exposed to these, begin dosing with this DIY syrup as quickly as possible.

 Continue doing so for 2 – 5 days until symptoms abate, and follow up with lots of probiotics (especially those that contain lactobacillus plantarum or s. boulardii) and cod liver oil.
 Fresh pineapple juice (including the core) may also prove beneficial during the illness.
-All my research (see last week’s post) leads me to think this is probably the most effective remedy for these symptoms.

-Ultimate Elderberry Syrup
+The Ultimate Elderberry Syrup

 - 1 cup dried elderberries

 - 1/2 cup raw honey or grade B maple syrup